joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/03/science/sharks-extinction-oceans.html?searchResultPosition=2

 **In Hong Kong, Short-Lived Censorship Hints at a Deeper Standoff**\
 `Authorities succeeded in shuttering an activist site for three days.
-The takedown, and its reversal, presage a looming battle over internet freedoms.`\
+The takedown, and its reversal, presage a battle over internet freedoms.`\
 https://nytimes.com/2021/06/03/technology/hong-kong-internet-censorship.html?searchResultPosition=3

 **U.S. to Distribute an Initial 25 Million Vaccine Doses Worldwide**\